 Herbal Tea Infusion:

-Add the above dried herbs to a one pint mason jar and add enough hot water to fill the jar.
+Add the above dried herbs to a one quart mason jar and add enough hot water to fill the jar.
 Infuse with a lid on for at least 30 minutes.

 Strain and add poppy tincture and a natural sweetener if desired.